 Nitrous oxide is a gas used medically as an anaesthetic.
 It’s also used in catering as the propellant in whipped cream chargers.
 Some people use it as a recreational drug, usually inhaled from a balloon to get high.
-Watch our short informational video about nitrous oxide at the bottom of this page.

 Where do people find nitrous oxide?